TrackyRaul/2020_5CI__team3_Farkas/docs/Software Management Plan.md

 # 5. Product Acceptance Plan

 At the conclusion of each iteration, the product needs to be tested in an environment similar to the one used on the Production server.
-Because the application is encapsulated inside Docker containers testing can be easily done on any machine that supports Docker since the underlying OS is the same inside the containers.
+Because the application is encapsulated inside Docker containers, testing can be easily done on any machine that supports Docker as the underlying OS is the same inside the containers.